Chenade/42_darkly/Project/SPIDER_ROBOT_TXT/Resources/readme.md

 - And we used the new pair of crendital to login on admin section, and we got the flag

-## How to exploit the breach
+## Resources
 - DIRB is a Web Content Scanner.
 It looks for existing (and/or hidden) Web Objects.
 It basically works by launching a dictionary based attack against a web server and analyzing the responses.
 - robots.txt is the filename used for implementing the Robots Exclusion Protocol, a standard used by websites to indicate to visiting web crawlers and other web robots which portions of the website they are allowed to visit.

+## How to exploit the breach
+- By using the the web scanner, we can easily find all the web object, even it's hidden

 ## What's the correct way
 - Be careful with robots.txt content, avoid including any sensitive information in this file, as it is intended for directing web crawlers and other automated agents.